 Only 3 days ago we launched the first version of Lustro.
-It took us a week between the beta testing and the final release and we fixed and enhanced quite a few things.
 Lustro is our little Mac OS X Leopard app to export your Address Book contacts to CSV, tab delimited, hCards and Google Contacts.
+A week between the beta and the final release, and we fixed and enhanced quite a few things.

 Google Contacts export

-We decided to keep the Google export in Lustro for the following reason (copied from the Lustro Help):
+We decided to keep the Google export in Lustro for the following reason (copied from Lustro’s Help):

-So there are a few smaller reasons why you would still use Lustro today, maybe we can add the photo export in the next release as Apple skipped that one as well.
+There are a few smaller reasons why you would still use Lustro today, we can add the photo export in the next release as Apple skipped that one.

-The other mayor feature are the hCard exports.
+The other mayor feature is the hCard exports.
 We couldn't find any hCard exporters for Apple so why not include it?
-We got some indirect feedback from Chris Messina, Brian Suda, Tantek Çelik, John Allsopp and Jeremy Keith, whow, I’m impressed!
-In the end I think we released Lustro a little too late for the GMail export thing, the buzz was over and lots of GMail exporters started to pop-up but the hCard export made up for that one.
+We got some indirect feedback from Chris Messina, Brian Suda, Tantek Çelik, John Allsopp and Jeremy Keith, wow, I’m impressed!
+In the end I think we released Lustro too late for the GMail export, the buzz was over and lots of GMail exporters started to pop-up, but the hCard export made up for that one.

 Brian Suda’s idea for a distributed hCard export sounds great.
-I don’t think it fits in Lustro as it’s the opposite way but I can see an Address Book plugin that ‘subscribes’ on hCard enabled webpages.
+I don’t think it fits in Lustro as it’s the opposite, but I can see an Address Book plugin that ‘subscribes’ on hCard enabled webpages.